flauc/angular2-notifications/docs/toastNotifications.md

 __theClass__ | string | null | A class that should be attached to the notification.
 (It doesn't exactly get attached to the selector but to the first div of the template.)
 __rtl__ | boolean | false | Adds the class `.rtl-mode` to the notification aligning the icon to the left and adding `direction: rtl`

 Here is an example of passing the options to the component.
 You only pass the options you want changed.
+Options passed to the component are global.
+They apply to all of the notifications the get created.

 ```js
 ...